seligman/largebuddha/Edge Julia/README.md

 ![Sample Frame](images/sample_frame.png)

 In this repo is a series of scripts that can animate the Julia set as found along the edge of the Mandelbrot set.
-You can see a [preview of the animation this produces here on YouTube](https://youtu.be/MN7ddsgY-jk).
+You can see a [the animation this produces here on YouTube](https://youtu.be/F1rR5Sl2lcc).
 Before I talk about how this works, a background on what this is in the first place:

 # Background